BY GENE ROBERTS

-#3: In the absence of clearly defined goals, people just get busy, with miscellaneous activity, doing a bunch of stuff, not sure what game they re playing or what winning or losing actually looks like.
+#3: In the absence of clearly defined goals, people get busy with miscellaneous activity, doing a bunch of stuff, not sure what game they’re playing or what winning or losing looks like.

 It’s the same idea if we were going to watch a professional basketball game, and there was no scoreboard.
-The game would be pretty interesting for a while, watching these incredible athletes run up and down the court throwing the ball in the basket.
+The game would be pretty interesting for a while, watching incredible athletes run up and down the court to throw the ball in the basket.
 However, in a very short period of time it gets boring to watch.
-In the absence of a scoreboard, or in your case a scorecard measurable, work gets pretty boring and mundane.
+In the absence of a scoreboard, or in your case a scorecard measurable, work becomes boring and mundane.
 Your employees will feel like they are running on treadmills, trying to catch their breath, not knowing why they’re playing the game.

 There are three things I want you to take away from this blog.
 Number one is the importance of have a clarifying conversation with every employee, making sure that they understand what their personal measurables are.
 Everyone in the organization should have a number, so they are aware of what winning and losing looks like.
 Number two, I strongly encourage you to remember that when performance is measured, performance improves.
 And number three, in the absence of clearly defined goals, your organization will get lost in busywork, which will not help you to grow a great organization.